Problems & solutions

 CSV defaults to 255 columns

-When exporting large surveys the GUI by default limits the export to the first 255 columns.
+When exporting large surveys, LimeSurvey limits the export to the first 255 columns by default.
 To work around this, simply mark all data sets for export.

 Possible error messages in SPSS